 How to Shoot Milky Way and Night Sky Photography

 Light pollution map – light pollution map

 Camera – You will need a camera to manually control your ISO, shutter speed, and aperture.

 Lens – A fast wide-angle lens of 1.4 – 2.8 is ideal.
-If you use a 3.5 or higher (slower lens), you will have to increase the ISO.
+If you use a 3.5 or higher (slower lens), you must increase the ISO.
 The higher the ISO, the more grain or digital noise or grain in your photos.

 Tripod – A good sturdy tripod is essential for night photography.
 If it gets windy, you will need a sturdy one.
 Remember that when you buy one, it should be sturdy enough to withstand the wind but small enough to fit in your suitcase.

 Sky Map – Sky Guide is $ available through the iTunes Store for $1.99.
 It has a 5 out of 5-star rating on both the current (3.2) version (1200+ ratings) and all previous versions (8600+ ratings).

 Flashlight – Our choice is Coast brand for flashlights.
 The ideal flashlight will have high lumens, and you can zoom in and out on the amount of light emitting from the flashlight.
 Get the HP7, PX45, or the G50.
 Ideally, go with the HP7.